Saturday, August 22, 2015

 1899-1919

 Rector was betting on the future.
 Delmonico’s and Sherry’s had already built luxurious restaurants on Fifth Avenue at 44th Street, only two cross-town blocks away.
-And in other parts of town, the Café Martin moved to Madison Square; the Café des Beaux Arts opened on Bryant Park; and the Waldorf combined with the Astoria to create the largest hotel in the world.
+In other parts of town, the Café Martin moved to Madison Square; the Café des Beaux Arts opened on Bryant Park; and the Waldorf combined with the Astoria to create the largest hotel in the world.
 What made Rector’s different from these establishments was its location in the soon-to-be-developed theater district, a dynamic environment that would cause it to evolve in unforeseen ways.

 The building was originally built for Jack Dunstan, proprietor of an all-night eatery on Sixth Avenue popularly known as “Jack’s.”1 When Dunstan backed out of the deal, the lease was picked up by Charles Rector, a native New Yorker who owned a successful restaurant in Chicago.
 Extending his well-established brand from the Windy City, Rector hung his winged-griffin logo over the revolving front door—the first such door in New York.
-The restaurant featured an ornate lobby with a grand staircase; a main dining room richly decorated in gold and green; and less-formal dining areas on the second floor.
+The restaurant featured an ornate lobby with a grand staircase, a main dining room richly decorated in gold and green, and less-formal dining areas on the second floor.

 Rector recruited culinary talent from the kitchens of Delmonico’s, Sherry’s, and the Waldorf-Astoria where he found his head chef Emil Hederer, convincing him to leave the hotel “by dangling $7000 a year under his capable nose.”
 Not surprisingly, the menus at Rector’s initially looked much the same as those at the Waldorf-Astoria.
-Both establishments catered to the burgeoning ranks of the nouveau riche, providing somewhat democratized versions of the socially-exclusive dining rooms of the Gilded Age.
+Both establishments catered to the burgeoning ranks of the nouveau riche, providing somewhat democratized versions of the socially exclusive dining rooms of the Gilded Age.
 The regular bill of fare (in the New York Public Library) from May 1900 offers 358 dishes, including the out-of-season game dishes that are crossed off.

 The small card with the daily specials was once fastened on the inside with a ribbon.